 What does a Mail Superintendent do?

-Individuals in this profession wear many hats as this is a multi-functional career.
-They are charged with the duty of overseeing all the workers in the postal system to which they are assigned.
-This includes preparing their work schedules as well as hiring and training employees, and evaluating their performance.
-His or her duties are also extended to customers as they will have to handle customer complaints and try to find an amicable solution to these issues.
+Individuals in this profession wear many hats as this is a multi-functional job.
+They oversee the workers in the postal system to which they are assigned - this includes preparing their work schedules as well as hiring and training employees, and evaluating their performance.
+The duties also extend to customers, as they handle customer complaints and try to find an amicable solution to issues.

-The public plays a vital role in the daily operations of the post office as they are the ones being served.
-The superintendent will need to be mindful of this and ensure that customers are provided with quality service.
-The Superintendent must ensure that there are measures in place to educate the public about the postal laws and regulations.
+The public plays a vital role, as they are the ones being served.
+The mail superintendent needs to be mindful of this and ensure that customers are provided with quality service.

 What is the workplace of a Mail Superintendent like?